adamskrz/yr2-complete-notes/cs241_OS.md

 ## **Thread (and process) Synchronisation**

-Threads and processes will be referred to as just threads from now on as it is essentially the same.
+Threads and processes will be referred to as just threads from now on as they are essentially the same.

 Threads must be synchronised in accesses to shared variables/memory/files.
 This is to ensure that changes made by threads are not overwritten by other threads with older versions of the data.